ramosgonzmarc/chiptube/README.md

   "p_value_cutoff_go:" -> *
   "p_value_cutoff_kegg:" -> *
   "type_of_peak:" -> the type of peak you want *narrowPeak* to produce.
 The value of this parameter must be either 1 (narrow peak) or 2 (broad peak).

+A summary of the steps followed by chiptube.sh when executed is shown below:

+Parameters are loaded -> Work space is generated -> Index for the reference genome is created -> Processing individual samples

+The last of these steps is carried out through an auxiliary script named sample_processing, which itself does as follows: